-All too often, employees do not witness their leaders specifically addressing ethics.
-But Integrity in Action has helped change that, which was our objective.
-Every time an episode is produced, it for two questions that are posed every time: First, who was the person who most shaped your sense of integrity?
+Knowing this impact, Eaton leaders are very willing to participate in these discussions.
+And though they know the questions will change based on the dialogue, they know to prepare for two questions that are posed every time: First, who was the person who most shaped your sense of integrity?
 Second, what advice would you give for leading with Eaton's values?
 No two answers have been the same.

-It is imperative that leaders openly serve as advocates for our values-base culture.
+It is imperative that leaders openly serve as advocates for our values-based culture.
 Not only does this tool make them visible messengers, but it also offers an unfiltered way to set the right tone and personally emphasize what matters most to them.
-Video can train, inform, and certainly inspire.
+Video can train, inform and certainly inspire.
 And it can be used again and again, referred back to at any time.